 The Company is required by the various regulatory authorities to maintain certain capital levels.
 Bank holding companies are required to maintain minimum levels of capital in accordance with Federal Reserve Board capital adequacy guidelines.
 If capital falls below minimum guideline levels, a bank holding company, among other things, may be denied approval to acquire or establish additional banks or non-bank businesses.
-The required capital levels along with the Bank's capital position at December 31, 2019 and 2018 are summarized in the table included in Note 15 to the consolidated financial statements.
-Beginning in 2018, the consolidated amounts and ratios for the Company are no longer required.
+The required capital levels along with the Bank's capital position at December 31, 2020 and 2019 are summarized in the table included in Note 15 to the consolidated financial statements.

 Beginning in 2015, the Company and Bank were required to measure capital adequacy using Basel III accounting.
 Basel III is a comprehensive set of reform measures, developed by the Basel Committee on Banking Supervision, to strengthen the regulation, supervision and risk management of the banking sector.
-Implementation of the rules will be overseen by the Federal Reserve, the FDIC and the OCC.
-Reporting under the new rules began with the March 2015 quarterly regulatory filings.
+Implementation of the rules is overseen by the Federal Reserve, the FDIC and the OCC.